smehdibahrani/spring-boot-clean-architecture/README.md

 There are no dependencies to frameworks and/or libraries and could be extracted to its own module.

 ### *infrastructure* package
+This module contains the controllers and entities and implementation of repositories.

 ### *usecases* package
+This module contains the business logics that are essential for our application